RockRapids/tech-explorer-hub/README.md

 ## About This Project

-Tech Explorer Hub is a curated collection of high-quality computer science resources designed specifically for developers who want to:
+Tech Explorer Hub is a fork of [@wangbin579](https://twitter.com/wangbin579)'s [Enhanced Form MySQL](https://github.com/enhancedformysql) curated collection of high-quality computer science resources designed specifically for developers who want to:

 - Learn how authors think from research papers.